Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Bayesian forward model

 where $\mathcal{S}_{\rm ext}(d,\, \bm{\Omega}) = \Phi(({\AH}_{,\max} - \AH(d,\, \bm{\Omega})) / w_{\AH})$ is the extinction selection factor evaluated from the dust map (set to unity when no extinction cut is applied), and $\Phi_K(\bm{h}(d);\, \bm{R}(d))$ encapsulates all $K$ selection cuts on the Gaussian observables.
 The dimension $K$ and the explicit forms of $\bm{h}(d)$ and $\bm{R}(d)$ for each campaign are derived in~\cref{sec:selection_C27,sec:selection_C22}.

 Thus, the original nine-dimensional integral of~\cref{eq:prob_detection} reduces to a numerical integral over $(d,\, \ell,\, b)$.
-The distance integral is evaluated via Simpson's rule on a fine grid for each sightline, while the integral over $\bm{\Omega} = (\ell,\, b)$ is approximated by Monte Carlo sampling.
-For a uniform-in-volume prior with no extinction cut, the integrand would be independent of $\bm{\Omega}$ and the detection probability would reduce to a single one-dimensional integral over $d$; the disk geometry of~\cref{eq:disk_prior} and the sightline-dependent extinction, however, require the full angular integration.
-Expanding $\pi(d,\, \bm{\Omega}) = \varrho(d,\, \bm{\Omega}) / \mathcal{Z}_V$ from~\cref{eq:disk_prior}, where $\varrho(d,\, \bm{\Omega})$ is the unnormalised disk density of~\cref{eq:varrho}, the factor $\mathcal{Z}_V^{-1}$ appears identically in the per-star prior and in the detection probability and cancels in the posterior~(\cref{sec:likelihoods}).
+The distance integral is evaluated via Simpson's rule on a fine grid for each sightline,\footnote{Fixed Gaussian quadrature is another possible choice, since it avoids specifying a regular distance grid while remaining straightforward to vectorise.} while the integral over $\bm{\Omega} = (\ell,\, b)$ is approximated by Monte Carlo sampling.
+For a uniform-in-volume prior with no extinction cut, the integrand would be independent of $\bm{\Omega}$ and the detection probability would reduce to a single one-dimensional integral over $d$; the disc geometry of~\cref{eq:disc_prior} and the sightline-dependent extinction, however, require the full angular integration.
+Expanding $\pi_{\rm disc}(d,\, \bm{\Omega}) = \varrho(d,\, \bm{\Omega}) / \mathcal{Z}_V$ from~\cref{eq:disc_prior}, where $\varrho(d,\, \bm{\Omega})$ is the unnormalised disc density of~\cref{eq:varrho}, the factor $\mathcal{Z}_V^{-1}$ appears identically in the per-star prior and in the detection probability and cancels in the posterior~(\cref{sec:likelihoods}).
 Only the unnormalised integral over $\varrho$ is therefore needed:

 where the $\bm{\Omega}_j$ are sampled uniformly on the sky and the distance integral along each sightline is evaluated via Simpson's rule on a fine grid.
-In practice, we importance-sample the $\bm{\Omega}_j$ from $\pi(\bm{\Omega})$~(Eq.~\ref{eq:sightline_prior}) to concentrate draws near the Galactic plane, where $\varrho$ is largest.
+In practice, we importance-sample the $\bm{\Omega}_j$ from $\pi_{\rm disc}(\bm{\Omega})$~(Eq.~\ref{eq:sightline_prior}) to concentrate draws near the Galactic plane, where $\varrho$ is largest.